skymeyer/Vatsimphp/docs/tutorial.md

 ## Getting in touch

 Did you spot a bug ?
 Do you want a new feature to be added ?
 You can use our [issues page](https://github.com/skymeyer/Vatsimphp/issues?state=open) to report whatever you would like.
 This will be our primary channel of communication.

-There is also a [HipChat room](https://www.hipchat.com/gcbN8D1yF) where you can find us - however no warranties given on "online support" :-) Feel free to let us know if you are using vatsimphp or are interested to contribute to this project.

 ## Final words